MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 <b>serverData</b> - arbitrary python data structure defined by primary modules for data
 from the server

+<b>_teardown</b> - (ChopLib 4.3+) variable that tells the framework that this data should be forwarded
+to the teardown code of modules down stream.
+The function <b>setTeardown</b> is provided as a convenience function for code clarity.
+Data returned in tcp's handleTeardown is automatically marked as teardown data.

 Variables
 ---------
 Every module <b>must</b> define the following global variables: